-Freeimages provides over 300,000 free stock images under its own license.
-The license allows a very broad range of uses, though it does list several restricted use cases, which are quite common for most free images sites.
-Kindly remind, you have to sign up to the site to free download images.
+Freeimages provides over 300,000 free stock images under its license.
+The license allows a very broad range of uses, though it does list several restricted use cases, which are quite common for most free image sites.
+Kindly remind, that you have to sign up to the site to free download images.

 Image from Hippopx